-Ways to Take Care of Your Mental Health During the Winter
+10 Best Ways to Take Care of Your Mental Health This Winter

 There are several reasons why a change in seasons can negatively affect a person’s thoughts and feelings.
 Spending more time indoors can trigger physiological changes in the brain, which can have a significant impact on attitude and outlook.
 Also, less sunlight may cause a decrease in serotonin, which can trigger low mood.